freol35241/IVT490-interface-esp8266/README.md

 ## Heatpump (IVT490)

-Enable serial debug output using the "Installation menu" on the heatpump.
-TODO: Further instructions necessary.
+1. Connect to the debug interface on the control board on the heatpump and enable debug output in the heatpump menu.
+Detailed instructions are available in [this](http://www.tsoft.se/wp/2015/03/08/overvakning-av-min-ivt-490-varmepump-med-raspberry-pi/) blog post.

+2. Intersect the GT2 sensor cabling and connect the [Hardware](#hardware) as a "man-in-the-middle".

 ## API

-All communication to and from the `agent` during runtime happens via MQTT.
+All communication during runtime happens via MQTT.

-It publishes data according to:
+The interface publishes data according to:

 * `{MQTT_BASE_TOPIC}/state`